-Please be aware that Grays Harbor College cannot guarantee that DTA course substitutions will be accepted by all universities in Washington State.
-Please consult universities you are considering to attend for their policies or specific degree requirements.
+Please be aware that Grays Harbor College cannot guarantee that DTA course substitutions will be accepted by all universities in Washington state.
+Please consult advisors at universities you may wish to attend for their policies or specific degree requirements.

-NURSUNG PROGRAM OUTCOMES ASSOCIATE IN NURSING DTA/MRP
+NURSING PROGRAM OUTCOMES ASSOCIATE IN NURSING DTA/MRP